URI CS Education Research:

 Learner Preference

-These results demonstrate the technical feasibility and learning efficacy of AI-Powered Personalized Learning
+These results demonstrate the technical feasibility and learner acceptance of AI-Powered Personalized Learning.